Boeing wins order for 47 Dreamliners from American Airlines

 “This was a difficult decision between the Boeing 787 and the Airbus A350 and A330neo,” Robert Isom, American’s president, said in the statement.
 “In the end, our goal to simplify our fleet made the 787 a compelling choice.”

-With the plan, American will reduce the number of wide-body aircraft types it flies to three from five, reducing maintenance and training costs.
+With the plan, American will reduce the number of widebody aircraft types it flies to three from five, reducing maintenance and training costs.
 American previously said the number of A350s it had ordered was too small for it to operate profitably.
 It already plans to shed another small fleet of 20 Embraer SA E190 jets.
 American had delayed taking the A350s in both 2016 and 2017.

 The deal includes 22 787-8s, the smallest member of the jet family, and 25 of the 787-9 variant — more than doubling American’s fleet of Dreamliners, Boeing’s most-advanced aircraft.
 All of the new 787s will be powered with General Electric’s GEnx-1B engines.